bklieger-groq/stockbot-on-groq/README.md

 [Demo of StockBot](https://github.com/user-attachments/assets/a0d16c82-6a64-42c7-92c6-50194d41f0f6)
 > Demo of StockBot providing relevant, live, and interactive stock charts and interfaces

-StockBot Powered by Groq: Lightning Fast AI Chatbot with Live, Interactive Market Data StockBot Powered by Groq: Lightning Fast AI Chatbot that Responds With Interactive Stock Charts, Financials, News, and Screeners.
+## Overview

+StockBot is an AI-powered chatbot that leverages Llama3 70b on Groq, Vercel’s AI SDK, and TradingView’s live widgets to respond in conversation with live, interactive charts and interfaces specifically tailored to your requests.
+Groq's speed makes tool calling and providing a response near instantaneous, allowing for a sequence of two API calls with separate specialized prompts to return a response.

 > [!IMPORTANT]
 >  Note: StockBot may provide inaccurate information and does not provide investment advice.

-## Overview

-GroqNotes is a streamlit app that scaffolds the creation of structured lecture notes by iteratively structuring and generating notes from transcribed audio lectures using Groq's Whisper API.
-The app mixes Llama3-8b and Llama3-70b, utilizing the larger model for generating the notes structure and the faster of the two for creating the content.
+It is for entertainment and instructional use only.

-### Features
+## Features

 - 🤖 **Real-time AI Chatbot**: Engage with AI powered by Llama3 70b to request stock news, information, and charts through natural language conversation
 - 📊 **Interactive Stock Charts**: Receive near-instant, context-aware responses with interactive TradingView charts that host live data